UWCEDAR/uwcedar.github.io/index.md

 ---
-layout: default
+layout: home
 ---
 # Welcome
 The Computer Science department is launching a Cybersecurity education initiative to provide students access to in-demand, industry-relevant skills and knowledge within a rapidly growing field.Cybersecurity has been a national priority (officialy) for over a decade.
 President Obama has also identified it as one of our nations “most serious and national security challenges.”
-Since 2011, governor Matt Mead has continuously affirmed the need for cybersecurity.
+Since 2011, Governor Matt Mead has continuously affirmed the need for cybersecurity.
 The College of Engineering and Applied Science is supporting a faculty member and the development of a lab to support a cybersecurity initiative as part of the larger existing Tier-1 initiative.

 # Overview
 ## The Cybersecurity Education and Research Initiative